getify/Functional-Light-JS/manuscript/ch9.md

 For ease of illustration, we'll make our binary tree a binary search tree (BST).
 However, the operations we'll identify work the same for any regular non-BST binary tree.

+I> ## Note
+I>
-**Note:** A binary search tree is a general binary tree with a special constraint on the relationship of values in the tree to each other.
+I> A binary search tree is a general binary tree with a special constraint on the relationship of values in the tree to each other.
 Each value of nodes on the left side of a tree is less than the value of the node at the root of that tree, which in turn is less than each value of nodes in the right side of the tree.
 The notion of "less than" is relative to the kind of data stored; it can be numerical for numbers, lexicographic for strings, and so on.
 BSTs by definition must remain balanced, which makes searching for a value in the tree more efficient, using a recursive binary search algorithm.

 To make a binary tree node object, let's use this factory function: